wilsonmar/Selenium/README.md

 Selenium 2.0

 The Selenium Server is needed in order to run either Selenium RC style scripts or Remote Selenium Webdriver ones.
+### Selenium RC (RemoteControl)
+is now deprecated in favor of Web Driver.

+### Selenium Web Driver
+is a collection of language-specific APIs that drive a browser, particularly dynamic pages handling Ajax requests with HTML5 elements.

 ### Selenium IDE
 Selenium IDE is a Firefox plug-in to record and playback Selenium scripts.